whistlegraph/aesthetic-computer/README.txt

 *** iOS Release ***
   + Version 1
   - [] Privacy policy page
-  - [] Provide a method in your app for a user to opt out from receiving notifs
   - [] Make sure `camera` works good with the swap button.
-  - [] Custom keyboard
   + Done
   - [X] Sending Pixel Grab images in iMessage Extension
   - [X] `download` popup native share interface for storing image.